Hoddle Street massacre: Shooting spree

-At 21:30, from the nature strip on the east side of the road, Knight commenced firing on passing cars with the Ruger rifle.
+At 21:30 from the nature strip on the east side of the road, Knight commenced firing on passing cars with the Ruger rifle.
 The first car that Knight opened fire on contained a married couple, Con and Rita Vitkos.
 Rita received minor wounds and her husband drove on before stopping at a Mobil service station about 150 metres further south down Hoddle Street.
 Following the Vitkos's was a car containing Michael Anthony and Trevor Smeelie, and a car driven by Gregory Elliott.
 A bullet struck Elliott's vehicle, narrowly missing his head.
 Both of these cars were damaged, but none of the occupants were wounded.
 Following Gregory Elliott's car was a vehicle driven by Alan Jury and containing Monica Vitelli and Dannielle Mina.
 Jury and Vitelli were both wounded, and they joined the others at the Mobil service station.

 Knight fired rapid bursts at each car, and he reloaded with spare 10-round Ruger magazines as he moved north along the nature-strip towards the nearby Clifton Hill railway station.
 He ensured that he fired on every south and north-bound vehicle as it passed him.
 The next car he fired on contained Raewyn Crighton, Bernd Micheel and Dianne Arnold, who all escaped injury.
 The following car was driven by Sand Wang, who received minor wounds.
 The next car was driven by Diane Fitzpatrick, who received a serious back wound.
 The next three cars to be shot at contained Michael Pearce and Jacqueline Langosch, Issac Lohman, and Reginald Dutton and Dana Sabolcki respectively, and they all escaped injury.

 At around 21:35, Knight ran out of ammunition for the Ruger, so he dropped it on the nature-strip and commenced firing with the Mossberg shotgun.
 The loud blasts of the shotgun alerted local residents to the shooting and the first calls were made to the Victoria Police's emergency communications centre, D24.
 The first car to be hit was driven by Sharyn Maunder, who did not receive any injuries and did not realise the front of her car had been hit.
 The next car to be hit was driven by Vesna Markovska, who received minor wounds, followed by a car driven by her fiancé, Zoran Trajceski, who also received minor wounds.
 Both Markovska and Trajceski parked their cars by the side of the road and got out to take cover.
 As they did so, a car driven by Georgina Papaioannou stopped on the opposite side of the street.
 Knight immediately opened fire on her car, and Papaioannou was slightly wounded.
 Soon afterwards, a car driven by Jayne Morris, alongside Kay Edwards and Cecilie Corless, drove south through the ambush zone.

-Before the end of the night, 6 people were shot dead.
-An additional 19 other people were wounded.